andrewferrier/email2pdf/README.md

 # email2pdf

-Python script to convert emails to PDF from the command-line. email2pdf acts in place of a [mail delivery agent](http://en.wikipedia.org/wiki/Mail_delivery_agent) - it won't retrieve emails for you, but it will take them from standard input as an MDA will and 'deliver' them to PDF files.
+email2pdf is a Python script to convert emails to PDF from the command-line. email2pdf acts in place of a [mail delivery agent](http://en.wikipedia.org/wiki/Mail_delivery_agent) - it won't retrieve emails for you, but it will take them from standard input as an MDA will and 'deliver' them to PDF files.
 Type `email2pdf --help` for more information on